Stephen Connor MA, BA(Hons), DipPS, PGCert LTHE, FHEA

 Having spent 13 years working in Probation, I joined Sheffield Hallam University in October 2017 as a Senior Lecturer.
-The main focus of my work is the delivery of the professional qualification for those training to become Probation Officers.
-I also teach on the undergraduate Criminology programme and am involved in the new Policing qualifications.
+The main focus of my work is as Course Leader of the professional qualification for those training to become Probation Officers (PQiP).

 I joined the National Probation Service in 2004, qualifying as a Probation Officer in 2006.
 I then worked in a variety of settings, including a number of years in Courts across the North East area, and latterly as a Practice Tutor Assessor with responsibility for training, assessment and practice development.